rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

 **NOTE:** If you do not have a password for the container registry, please reach to your primary contact for the Santa Cruz private preview program.

-1. In the IoT Edge Modules section, select azureearspeechclientmodule
+6. In the IoT Edge Modules section, select **azureearspeechclientmodule**.

-6. On Module Settings tab ensure the settings are:
+7. On Module Settings tab ensure the settings are:
    a.
 Image URI: azureedgedevices.azurecr.io/azureearspeechclientmodule:preload-devkit
    b.
 Restart Policy: always
    c.
 Desired Status: running
-7. No environment variables
+8. No environment variables.
-8. Container Create Options
+9. Container Create Options.
 {
     "HostConfig": {
         "Privileged": true,